iankuik1/Portfolio/Software Projects/Monkey Wrench Music Android app/README.md

-# COMPSYS302 Project 2 - MONKEY WRENCH
+# CS302 Project: MONKEY WRENCH MUSIC
 Ian Kuik & Jerome Jose

 # About
-Using AndroidStudio, we created an application that acts as a musical instrument shopping app that allows users to view items provided from a generated database and be able to wishlist & add the item to a cart.
+Using Android Studio, we created an application prototype for a musical instrument/ accessories shopping app.

 # Features
 - Item List of 6 categories with 30 items each.